NXP-Robotics/imx-manifest-navq95/README.md

 <img src="navq95-ports-west.png" alt="navq95 ports" style="width:50%;"/>

-The USB port gives access to the tty's of linux and PX4/NuttX (if flashed to the NOR flash).
+The USB port gives access to the tty's of linux and RTOS (if flashed to the NOR flash).

 The default linux user is 'user' (password: 'user')

-:warning: PX4 filesystem depends the /px4 directory on the linux root fs.
-Currently this is not automatically created by the yocto build.
-          Create this directory by this command on linux:
-          ```
-          sudo mkdir /px4
-          ```